 After basic settings, you must configure related parameters to retrieve data from the Modbus device.
-In the beginning, press ADD DEVICE and go to the wizard that guide the configuration step by step.
+In the beginning, press ADD DEVICE and go to the wizard that guides you through the configuration step by step.

 Step 1.
 Basic Settings

 Fill in the basic parameters for the Modbus RTU/ASCII device.